 - The “Why Allianz Care” section showcases the unique benefits of the business.

-- Recent testimonials with names and star ratings.
+- A great example of social proof: recent testimonials with names and star ratings.

-- Few images, the focus is on copy instead.
+- The landing page design includes a few images; the focus is on the copy instead.

 7. Global Rescue